 What goes together more perfectly with fresh pasta than fresh tomato sauce???
 Nothing!
 Check out this how-to guide to making a quick and tasty tomato sauce to make a perfect spaghetti dinner.

-Make a well out of semolina flour and add egg.
-Add salt.
+- Make a well with semolina and add egg.

 - Knead dough for 7 minutes, until smooth.

 - Cover dough ball with plastic wrap and allow to rest for 30 minutes.

 KitchenAid KSM150PSER Artisan Tilt-Head Stand Mixer with Pouring Shield, 5-Quart, Empire Red

 3 Piece Pasta Roller Cutter Attachment Set Compatible with KitchenAid Stand Mixers, Included Pasta Sheet Roller, Spaghetti Cutter, Fettuccine Cutter Maker Accessories and Cleaning Brush